 Therefore, BioInformant only relies on this approach for corroboration of findings determined via a bottom-up approach.
 It is not an ideal starting point for market size determination, because its accuracy relies on the accuracy of the reference number, which frequently cannot be confirmed.

 However, in instances where a known reference market that has been carefully studied and quantified, it can be a valid approach for determining the size of a sub-segment of interest within that market.

-2. Market Sizing Using Population Metrics (Nearly Always Misleading)
+2. Market Sizing Using Population Metrics

+This can almost always result in misleading information.
 In this method, the size of a specific population is used and then a company estimates the percentage of that population that it can capture with its services.

 Therefore, a common top-down analysis would look like this: “Since there are approximately 320 million people in the U.S., even if we can only capture 1% market share per year with our dental stem cell storage service, we would be serving 3.2 million people.
 Because our product costs $750 per sale, that means we could make $2.4 billion in annual sales ($750 x 3.2 million people).”

 Does this sound inaccurate?
 Does it sound way too optimistic?
 In our experience, it nearly always is.